antonio-morales/Fuzzing101/Exercise 6/Readme.md

    </details>

-Alternatively, you can download a newer version of libexif, and check that both bugs have been fixed.
+Alternatively, you can download a newer version of GIMP, and check that both bugs have been fixed.

 ### Bonus